CreadDiscans/ServiceDesigner/TUTORIAL.md

 ### Other Functions of File Menu
 #### 1. _Save to another folder_(_ctrl_ + _shift_ + _o_)
 > 1. Click the _file_ menu and _Save to another folder_.
-> 1. Select the folder whatever you want and save it.
+> 1. Select the folder and save it.

 #### 2. _reload_
 > Reload **_ServiceDesigner_**.